-The Trump administration is proposing to increase the federal investment in abstinence education over the next decade.
+The Trump administration continues to shift the focus towards abstinence-only education, revamping the Teen Pregnancy Prevention Program and increasing federal funding for sexual risk avoidance programs.
 Despite the large body of evidence suggesting that abstinence-only programs are ineffective at delaying sexual activity and reducing the number of sexual partners of teens, many states continue to seek funding for abstinence-only-until-marriage programs and mandate an emphasis on abstinence when sex education is taught in school.
-As Congress considers the federal budget, there will likely be continued debate about the effectiveness of these programs and ongoing attention to the level of federal investment in sex education programs that prioritize abstinence-only approaches over those that are more comprehensive and based on medical information.
+There will likely be continued debate about the effectiveness of these programs and ongoing attention to the level of federal investment in sex education programs that prioritize abstinence-only approaches over those that are more comprehensive and based on medical information.

 Health and Human Services Administration (HHS).
 2017 Personal Responsibility Education Program (PREP) Awards.

 Office of Adolescent Health, HHS.
 Evidence-Based Teen Pregnancy Prevention Programs at a Glance.